City Bike Faceoff

 You don't change to drive a car, neither should you on a bike

 The whole point of a city bike is that you can wear whatever you want, whether that means you're off to an important meeting or hot date.
 One visit to Copenhagen or Amsterdam reveals thousands of beautiful people dressed up on their handsome city bikes.
 While all of the city bikes we sell have fenders to keep mud off your shoes and back, not all city bikes are created equal when it comes to the chain guard.
-A chain guard protects your clothes from the oily and dirty chain, so you can wear your light jeans or khakis, maxi skirt, evening gown, or tailored trousers spotlessly.
+A chain guard protects your clothes from the oily and dirty chain, so you can wear your light jeans or khakis, maxi skirt, wide-leg pants, or tailored trousers spotlessly.

 Other bikes, like Pure City tend to use a half-chaincase, where only the top of the chain is covered but the bottom is still exposed.
 It works, but you do need to watch what you wear sometimes.